ibm-cloud-docs/natural-language-understanding/customizing.md

 {: #custom-sentiment}

 The custom sentiment feature is Beta.
 It is in a trial stage of development and is not recommended for production use.
-{: note}
+{: beta}

-Users should not input any sensitive or personal information when using the custom sentiment feature.
-The Beta release may not be compatible with legislation such as GDPR.
+Do not input any sensitive or personal information when you use the custom sentiment feature.
+The Beta release might not be compatible with legislation such as GDPR.
 For more information, see [Information security](/docs/natural-language-understanding?topic=natural-language-understanding-information-security).
 {: note}

 The custom sentiment feature allows you to train custom English sentiment models with service instances deployed in the Dallas location.
-The custom models you create extend the base English sentiment model to create better results that reflect the training data that you provide.
+The custom models that you create extend the base English sentiment model to create better results that reflect the training data that you provide.

 ### Creating sentiment training data
 {: #creating-sentiment-training-data}

 Before you create a model, prepare a CSV training data file that meets the [sentiment training data requirements](#sentiment-training-data-requirements).
 To view an example file, see [sentiment_data.csv](https://raw.githubusercontent.com/watson-developer-cloud/doc-tutorial-downloads/master/natural-language-understanding/sentiment_data.csv).

 Each row of the CSV file contains a text sample under the `doc` column and a sentiment label under the `label` column.
-When you create your training data, try to include samples that resemble the phrases that you expect to encounter in your application.
+When you create your training data, try to include samples that resemble the phrases that you expect to find in your application.

 #### Sentiment training data requirements
 {: #sentiment-training-data-requirements}